Lake Attitash is our shared community space and we all need to contribute.

 Cyanobacteria (also called blue-green algae)

 Cyanobacteria is a health hazard at high levels (blooms) and a major threat to water quality in Lake Attitash.
 The algae blooms are the result of high levels of nutrients, primarily phosphorus, that have built up over the years in the sediment.
 Lake Attitash is a secondary water supply to Amesbury residents, and Amesbury conducts weekly testing for e-coli and cyanobacteria levels.
-In 2017 the cyanobacteria count exceeded the limit in early August and a caution against contact with the water continued through the end of the season.
+In many summers the cyanobacteria count has exceeded the limit in early August and when that happens, a caution against contact with the water is posted until the levels come down or are continued through the end of the season.
 Testing typically ends after Labor Day.

 In order to apply, the Lake Association had to find 40% of the total cost of the project.
 The Lake Association launched a massive fund raising campaign.
 Between August 2016 and May 2017 the LAA succeeded in meeting that goal – $241,937!
 It was an enormous challenge that required great optimism and perseverance!

-- LAA donors raised $40,000 – they are listed and thanked on our donor page.
-One family pledged an additional $10,000 if we are awarded the grant.
+- LAA donors raised $50,000 – they are listed and thanked on our donor page.
+One family pledged an $10,000 and their generosity is greatly appreciated.

 - Amesbury City Council pledged $128,667